FAQs (FREQUENTLY ASKED QUESTIONS)

 UpRiver Village is a program of Villages NW, a 501(c)3 not-for-profit organization.

 UpRiver Village is funded mostly by membership fees.
-Additional funding will come from grants, individual donations, and fundraising events.
+Additional funding comes from grants, individual donations, and fundraising events.

-How will seniors pay for services provided by UpRiver Village?
+How do members pay for services provided by UpRiver Village?

 Payment is in the form of membership fees.
-UpRiver Village will have two levels of membership - Regular and Premium - and two options for each level - individual or couple.
+UpRiver Village has two options for membership - individual or couple.
 Please see the Membership page of our website at www.uprivervillage.org for fee details.

 What does UpRiver Village membership cost?

-A Regular Individual membership is $276/year.
-A Premium Individual membership is $480/year.
-Both can be paid monthly.
+A Individual membership is $276/year or can be paid monthly.
 A limited number of subsidized memberships are available for those who meet income criteria.
-Regular and Premium household memberships are also available.
-At the Premium level, services cost less than $2/hour, compared to $40-$70/hour charged by for-profit businesses that provide similar services.
+Services cost less than $4/hour, compared to $40-$70/hour charged by for-profit businesses that provide similar services.

 How were UpRiver Village membership fees determined?